 While Henry and the 140th Pennsylvania were serving at White Hall Station, MD, on Dec.
 1, 1862, he came down with an illness that kept him sidelined.
 In his own words, he "was thrown into a creek and caught a severe cold which brought on Rheumatism and Catarrh in [my] head."

 Their young, motherless son Charles was taken in by his uncle and aunt, Andrew and Mary (McKnight) Hiles of Dunbar, Fayette County.
 Another son, John Henry, was raised and adopted by Barbara's sister Mahala and her husband, William McKnight, who lived near New Salem, Fayette County.
-Who raised the other children is unknown.
+Who would have raised the other children is unknown.

 Henry is seen here, wearing his Civil War medals and ribbons, with a young lady who is not yet identified but may be a granddaughter.

 For the remaining 50 years of his life, Henry remained a widower.
 Despite constant arthritis ("rheumatism"), he continued to work in the coal and coke industry, and enjoyed attending Civil War reunions and encampments.